themrleon/rpi-experiments/README.md

 > Omxplayer is no longer available to install from latest OS repos and has been deprecated since 2020
 > https://github.com/popcornmix/omxplayer
 > But still available from the last Raspbian Buster OS with `sudo apt install omxplayer`
+> They claim VLC replaces it, but I couldn't use VLC on terminal, much less with the rpi GPU

 Watch the difference between both playing the same h264 encoded 480p video, mplayer(CPU) Vs omxplayer(GPU):
 [![Watch the video](https://img.youtube.com/vi/3zUy5Sg55xg/0.jpg)](https://www.youtube.com/watch?v=3zUy5Sg55xg)